-Hinged panels are another way to hide and protect an under-deck storage area.
-Build a skirting frame using solid panels or siding that matches the house, and install the skirting around the deck.
-Build a frame for the door using 2x4s.
-Trim the siding or paneling to fit the door frame.
-Glue and nail the joints for durability.
-Install hinges and a latch and hang the door.
-For added security, use a padlock to keep the door closed and locked.

-**Second draft**

 3. Cubbies that Slide Out

 We stained this deck last summer (the photo above is before we repaired it) and one of the features I love is they have these little cubbies.
-While they were used as dog houses, I thought these would make excellent storage if you put a waterproof bin like these on a flat dolly with rollers.
+While they were used as dog houses, I thought these would make for a great deck storage solution if you put a waterproof bin like these on a flat dolly with rollers.
 You could even add doors and hinges for hidden storage.
 So convenient and a great place for so many outdoor items.

 4. Big Storage Systems

 It’s easy to put items in large waterproof containers.
-These are a convenient, efficient way for storing items like cushions, large garden hoses, or even bicycles.
+These are a convenient, efficient way to store items like cushions, large garden hoses, or even bicycles.
 While most think of a deck box for storage, there are also portable options including a waterproof bicycle tent or a yardstash box like this one.
 They offer a great place to store anything that can’t get wet outdoors.
 A great option for toys, hand-held lawn equipment, or even firewood!

 6. Removeable Panel or Skirting

 I have a removable panel on our fence to allow the car to drive through, so I know how great and convenient they are.
 Here is a brilliant tutorial to show you how to add a removable panel for access.

 Alternative Option: You can use pre-made lattice skirting for a lightweight removable panel.
 Fasten the lattice to a square frame made of sturdy outdoor rated boards and add sliding bolts at the corners to keep the panel in place.

 7. Easy Access Door

 Hinged panels are another way to hide and protect an under-deck storage area.
 Build a skirting frame using solid panels or matching siding.
 Build a frame for the door using 2x4s and nail the joints for durability.
 Install hinges and a latch to hang the door.